jbwtk/iotc-lora-gateway-example/instructions.md

 I could not get the basicstation to cross compile for the target platform.
 This may be due to my unfamiliarity with the format of setup.gmk and cross-compiling, but succeeded in compiling basicstation on a Dunfell build which will run on a HAL-patched Kirkstone.

-A compilation of Lora Basics Station on a Kirkstone build target with the build tools in place showed no errors but it would not run successfully, whereas the same host could run a binary built on Dunfell.
+A compilation of Lora Basics Station on a Kirkstone build target with the build tools in place showed no errors but it would not run successfully, whereas the samee) (Kirkston host could run a binary built on Dunfell.

 ## Create Environment